isangyoon-zz/Algorithm/README.md

 # Algorithms for PS
-This is a C++ codes for Problem Solving.
-It includes some arithmetic, helper function, and data structures.
+This is a C++ codes for Problem Solving(PS).
+It includes some algorithms such as arithmetic, helper function, data structures and etc.

 ## Data Structures
 ### 1. Fenwick Tree (Binary Indexed Tree; BIT)